-Blackmore, S., and Troscianko, E.T. (forthcoming 2018).
+Blackmore, S., and Troscianko, E.T.
+(2018).
 Consciousness: An introduction.
 3rd edition.
 London: Routledge.
 (Google Books preview (ebook version) here; Amazon.co.uk page here.
 Or read more on this site on the Consciousness page.)

-In this major collaboration with my mother, Sue Blackmore, I have taken the lead on fully restructuring and generating much new material for the third edition of the world’s only textbook on the mystery of consciousness, embracing psychology, philosophy, neuroscience, and touching on many other fields.
+In this major collaboration with my mother, Sue Blackmore, I’ve taken the lead on fully restructuring and generating much new material for the third edition of the world’s only textbook on the mystery of consciousness, embracing psychology, philosophy, neuroscience, and touching on many other fields.
 (My brother Jolyon Troscianko also created the wonderful illustrations!)